mwcz/clayto-hugo/content/posts/049 - noise cancellation in fedora 26/index.md

  -  linux
  -  fedora
  -  audio
-description: "How to enable PulseAudio noise and echo cancellation in Fedora 26, 27, and 28."
+description: "How to enable PulseAudio noise and echo cancellation in Fedora 26-29."
 thumbnail: ./after.jpg
 Mwc: 48
 ---